floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 - it's currently not possible to inject native Vulkan buffers and images into sokol-gfx (that's a somewhat esoteric feature supported by the other backends)
-- I couldn't get RenderDoc to work, but it's unclear why (more details on that later)
+- I couldn't get RenderDoc to work, but it's unclear why

 On the upside: